There’s more to vision than just needing glasses

 Understanding Visual Efficiency with Children

 Binocular Vision Disorders — when a child’s two eyes aren’t working together as a team.
-This may include strabismus, convergence and divergence.
-Binocular vision issues are more common in children with with learning disabilities, developmental delays.
+This may include strabismus, convergence, and divergence.
+Binocular vision issues are more common in children with learning disabilities, and developmental delays.

 Ocular Motor (Eye Movement) Disorders — Eye movements include pursuits, saccades, and fixation.